Credit Card: What It Is and How It Works

 A credit card is basically a small revolving loan that stays available as long as your account remains open and in good standing.
 Instead of receiving one lump sum like a personal loan, you can borrow, repay, and borrow again up to your credit limit.

-Dad-style explanation
+Daddy-style explanation

 Imagine your card is not extra money.
 Imagine it is your money from next month trying to sneak into this month.
 If you treat it like free cash, it can punish you later.
 If you treat it like a tool, it can help you build a stronger financial life.